Romancing the Stars – Brisbane

 Richard is also a past winner of the Queensland Premier’s Literary Award (Drink the Air, 2010), the Walter Stone Life-writing Award (2016) and a Fellowship from the May Gibbs Literature Trust (2016).

+He has written or co-written over twenty-five textbooks for classrooms across Australia, as well as plays and poetry.
 In 2011, he was awarded a Medal in the Order of Australia (OAM).